Euphylliidae: Classification

+Additionally, Acrhelia and Acrohelia are considered synonyms of Galaxea, while Leptosmilia is considered a synonym of Euphyllia.

 Appearance

 Euphyllidae typically remain consistent in appearance with most stony corals.
 They are long, tubular or cylindrical with many "branches" which extend up toward the surface of the ocean.
 The exoskeleton of this organism is made of many polyps which consist of limestone or calcium carbonate.

 "Corallum with phaceloid growth; are green, gray, bluish, or pale-brown in color.
 Tentacles with, greenish to cream tips, that are round, kidney to bean-shaped (according to the species).
 Polyps usually at least partly extended.
-Corallites are very tall (up to 150mm) and either single or in rows; rise separately (even at their bases) from encrusting leaves and are usually 1-40mm in diameter.
+Corallites are very tall (up to 150 mm) and either single or in rows; rise separately (even at their bases) from encrusting leaves and are usually 1-40 mm in diameter.
 Calices are rounded.
-Septa are numerous and in cycles, larger ones exsert by as much as 10mm as they pass over the corallite wall.
+Septa are numerous and in cycles, larger ones exsert by as much as 10 mm as they pass over the corallite wall.
 Septal margins are smooth, finely granulated or minutely dentate.
 There is no columella."

-Symmetry: these corals have a body plan characterized by radial symmetry, which allows all parts of their bodies to be equally receptive and responsive to predator and prey.
+These corals have a body plan characterized by radial symmetry, which allows all parts of their bodies to be equally receptive and responsive to predator and prey.